You’ve made it to university. But the excitement has worn off and you find that you are not feeling yourself. Are you suffering from student stress?

 Sure you can just ‘soldier on’?
 Or that you are ‘strong and need no help’?

 Asking for support is actually the strongest thing you can do.
 It requires courage.
 But it is highly recommended.
+(Go read our case study of navigating mental health issues at university if you need inspiration).

 If you are overwhelmed by stress but don’t seek support, stress can turn into more difficult mental health issues.
 These include depression, anxiety, suicidal thinking, and self-harm.